digital-skills-for-researchers/coursebook/readme.md

 If you have many changes to submit please:

-- For this project
+- Fork this project
-- Create a branch for a logical grouping of changes
+- **Create a branch** for each logical grouping of changes
 - Make and commit the corrections
-- Submit a pull request for your branch
+- Submit a separate pull request for each branch / change

 Please keep pull requests small to help us merge your suggestions more efficiently.